Introduction

 | HLG | Variable | Broadcast-friendly |

-Higher nit values extend highlight detail and realism, making specular reflections and sunlight appear lifelike.
+Higher nit values extend highlight detail and realism, letting specular reflections and sunlight actually feel lifelike rather than blown out.

 | Technology | Typical Brightness | Strengths | Weaknesses |